How to Spend One Perfect Day in Charleston, SC (+Free Printable Itinerary)

 Getting Around by Walking

 If you’re spending just one day in Charleston, I recommend walking around the city to make the most of your day.
 Charleston is a very walkable city and as you can see in the map above, everything is fairly close together.
-Charleston is also very bike-friendly if you prefer getting around on wheels.

 Getting Around by Horse Carriage